gofenris/gofenris.github.io/content/posts/data-leadership-cohort.md

 [Aspiration](https://aspirationtech.org/) connects nonprofit organizations, free and open source projects, philanthropic funders and activists with strategic frameworks, technology solutions, data skills that help them realize their missions.

-[Digital Public](https://www.digitalpublic.io/) builds legal trusts to protect and govern digital assets
+[Digital Public](https://www.digitalpublic.io/) is a public interest data governance firm.
+We help communities, companies, and institutions realize rights in, against, and through digital systems.

-[Fenris](https://gofenris.com/) is a consultant network founded by [Aman Ahuja](https//amanahuja.me) to support teams developing responsible data systems for public benefit.
-We work to make these ventures successful and sustainable through collaborative co-design of product strategy, equitable data governance, and targeted technical assistance.
+[Fenris](https://gofenris.com/) is a consultant network founded by [Aman Ahuja](https://amanahuja.me) to build and support responsible data systems for public benefit.
+We work to make such ventures successful and sustainable through collaborative co-design of product strategy, equitable data governance, and by providing targeted technical assistance.